-Eve Echoes is a fantastic port of the classic sci-fi MMORPG, Eve Online, but like that game, it can get pretty complicated.
+Eve Echoes is a great port of the classic sci-fi MMORPG, Eve Online, but like that game, it can get pretty complicated.
 That’s why we’ve created an Eve Echoes guide, with lots of hard-won knowledge we’ve gained from our time with the game.
 Whether it’s tips on getting started, buying and selling on the market, or using drones, our Eve Echoes guide has a little bit of everything to help you out!

 The original Eve Online remains a terrific game, but it’s not much of a stretch to claim that, thanks to its many obtuse systems, it’s difficult to get into.
 That’s a problem that Eve Echoes doesn’t share though, as it has a whole range of tutorials for new players, giving advice on flight, combat, and leveling.
 But it can’t cover every single thing, and that’s why our Eve Echoes guide is so useful.

-here’s everything in our eve echoes guide:
+everything in our eve echoes guide:

 Learning how to play Eve Echoes is pretty tough.
 Sure, it has a comprehensive tutorial system, but even then, Eve is a complex game.
 So here’s some Eve Echoes tips to help you play:

 - Tutorial: the tutorial system is there for a reason, and provides a great intro to Eve Echoes.
 The first thing you should do is work methodically through the beginner tutorials, at least, then make your way onto whichever career path you want to pursue